digital-asset/daml/docs/source/app-dev/bindings-scala/index.rst

 Scala bindings
 ##############

-The Scala bindings is a client implementation of the *Ledger API* based on `Akka Streams API <https://doc.akka.io/docs/akka/current/stream/index.html>`_.
+This tutorial provides a basic Scala programmer's introduction to working with Digital Asset distributed ledger, using the Scala programming language and the *Ledger API*.

 Introduction
 ============

+The Scala bindings is a client implementation of the *Ledger API*.
 The Scala bindings library lets you write applications that connect to the Digital Asset distributed ledger using the Scala programming language.

 There are two main components:

-- Akka Streams-based API
-    The API that you use to send commands to the ledger and receive transactions back.

 - Scala codegen
     DAML to Scala code generator.
 Use this to generate Scala classes from DAML models.
 The generated Scala code provides a type safe way of creating contracts (create command) and exercising contract choices (exercise command).

+- Akka Streams-based API
+    The API that you use to send commands to the ledger and receive transactions back.

 In order to use the Scala bindings, you should be familiar with: